 Public Service Policies

-This policy applies to Library Board Members, employees, and volunteers, as well as agents or contractors representing or performing any function on behalf of the Library.
+This policy applies to employees, volunteers, as well as any other persons that provide goods, services or facilities on behalf of OPL.

 Service Animals